qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 **Predefined scales**

 Here, you find a list of predefined scales to display in the status bar :guilabel:`Scale` drop-down widget, for quick zoom.
-With the |signPlus|
+With the |symbologyAdd|
-and |signMinus| buttons you can add or remove your personal scales.
+and |symbologyRemove| buttons you can add or remove your personal scales.
 You can also import or export scales from/to a ``.XML`` file.
 Note that you still have the possibility to remove your changes and reset to the predefined list.